wso2/docs-choreo-dev/en/docs/get-started/tutorials/create-your-first-webhook.md

 ### Step 1.2: Design the webhook

 Designing a webhook involves specifying how the webhook should function by adding and configuring the required connectors and statements.
-You can do this by editing the low-code diagram of the Webhookor by editing its code.
+You can do this by editing the low-code diagram of the Webhookor by editing its code in the  [Choreo VS code extension](https://marketplace.visualstudio.com/items?itemName=WSO2.choreo).

 You can implement your webhook in Ballerina or any other language and containerize it.
 You can use the [Ballerina VS code extension](https://ballerina.io/downloads/) to develop the webhook in Ballerina.
 [Learn more](https://wso2.com/ballerina/vscode/docs/).